What is breastfeeding?

 Breast milk is the only food most babies need until about 6 months of age.
 You do not need to give your baby food, water, or juice.
 Some babies may be ready for solid foods at 4 or 5 months.
 Ask your doctor when you can start feeding your baby solid foods.
 You will gradually breastfeed less often as your baby starts to eat other foods.
 But keep breastfeeding for as long as you and your child want to.
 Your baby continues to get health benefits from breast milk past the first year.

-Breastfeeding lowers your child's risk for sudden infant death syndrome (SIDS) and many types of infections and allergies.
-Breast milk may also help protect your child from some health problems, such as eczema, obesity, asthma, and diabetes.footnote 1, footnote 2
+Breastfeeding lowers your child's risk for sudden infant death syndrome (SIDS).footnote 1 Breast milk may also help protect your child from some health problems, such as infections, obesity, and diabetes.footnote 2

 Can all women breastfeed?